jadecobra/python_tdd_exercises/source/make_tdd/make_tdd_automatically_w_variables.rst

     FAILED tests/test_exceptions.py::Testexceptions::test_failure - AssertionError: True is not false
     ===================== 1 failed in X.YZs =====================

-the computer makes a :ref:`Python Test Driven Development environment<what is a Test Driven Development Environment?>` for a project called :ref:`exceptions<how to test if an Exception is raised>` and runs :ref:`the first failing test<test_failure>`.
-I continue this in :ref:`how to test if an Exception is raised`
+the computer makes a :ref:`Python Test Driven Development environment<what is a Test Driven Development Environment?>` for a project called :ref:`exceptions<how to test that an Exception is raised>` and runs :ref:`the first failing test<test_failure>`.
+I continue this in :ref:`how to test that an Exception is raised`

 ----